-Of the 11 AES slots available, up to 5 can be occupied by bulk I/O cards which are used to interface to analog I/O racks.
-If a slot is occupied by a bulk I/O card, then the AES I/O connectors belonging to that slot are left unused, and the SMB connectors for bulk I/O are used to connect to the analog I/O racks.
+If a slot is occupied by a bulk I/O card, then the AES I/O connectors belonging to that slot are left unused, and the SMB connectors for bulk I/O are used to connect to the analog I/O racks (Area B in the diagram).

-Up to 8 of the 11 slots can be occupied by wide area bulk I/O (WAB) cards which are used for wide area interfaces such as MADI or Hydra.
+The same 5 slots can alternatively be occupied by Wide Area Bulk I/O (WAB) cards which are used for wide area interfaces such as MADI or Hydra.
 If a slot is occupied by a WAB I/O card, then the AES I/O connectors on the rear of the Digital I/O rack belonging to that slot are used to connect to the wide area interface.